Ramya19rk/YouTube-Data-Harvesting-And-Warehousing/README.md

 # YouTube Data Harvesting And Warehousing

+YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit.

+Problem Statement: The problem statement is to create a Streamlit application that allows users to access and analyze data from multiple YouTube channels.

+NAME : Ramya Krishnan A

+BATCH: D98

+DOMAIN : DATA SCIENCE

+DEMO VIDEO URL :

+Linked in URL :

 # Overview
 This project is designed to extract data from YouTube using a provided channel ID, store the data in MongoDB Atlas, and provide options to migrate the data to a MySQL database for further analysis.
 The project utilises Python, various libraries, and Streamlit to create a user-friendly web page.